How To Become A Virtual Audience Member

 How Do You Become A Virtual Audience Member on The Drew Barrymore Show?

-You can become a virtual audience member for free on at this link: https://thedrewbarrymoreshow.15sof.com.
+You can become a virtual audience member for free on at this link: https://thedrewbarrymoreshow.15sof.com or look through The Drew Barrymore Show website on your own.
 Tickets go fast!
 So be swift.
 I was able to secure my ticket for today’s Tuesday show 6 days in advance.
 I didn’t know who the guests were going to be until Sunday night.

 What’s Expected Of You?